 The skin is the largest organ of the body.
 And like all parts of the body, it is subject to declination as the years go by.
 It is no secret the skin is affected by genetics and the passage of time.
 However, only 10-15% of aging is due to those unavoidable factors.

 The majority of skin damage comes from extrinsic factors.
-The biggest external cause of skin aging?
+What is the biggest external cause of skin aging?
 You got it – sun exposure.
 Yes, you read that right…sun damage is responsible for 85-90% of your extrinsic aging!
 A scary thought, huh?

 The sun’s UV rays are responsible for accelerating the breakdown of components of the skin (ie.collagen and elastin), leading to laxity, wrinkles, hyperpigmentation, dull skin, dehydration and enlargement of pores.
 Oh, and we can’t forget the increased risk for skin cancer.